Italian Market, Philadelphia: History

-COVID-19 pandemic - present
+COVID-19 pandemic–present

 During the height of the pandemic, in 2020, the market offered safer outdoor shopping, playing to its natural strength.
-At the same time, outdoor seating expanded—notably, with the addition of a parklet or streetery at Anthony's Coffee House, conversion of parking to dining at DiBruno's Piazza across the street, and the newly poured cement patio of just-opened Alma Del Mar, as well as several parklets further south at Mole Poblano and Casa Mexico.
+At the same time, outdoor seating expanded—notably, with the addition of a parklet or streetery at Anthony's Coffee House, conversion of parking to dining at DiBruno's Piazza across the street, and the newly poured concrete patio of just-opened Alma Del Mar, as well as several parklets further south at Mole Poblano and Casa Mexico.
 The market saw some of the greatest expansions of outdoor dining in 2020 in the city, and many of which have remained since, replacing blighted boarded-up properties or the more-weathered curb stands.

 And while the attempt to form a business improvement district was shelved shortly before the pandemic, several new initiatives have breathed new life into the market, including an art project that aims to connect the market and tell the stories of its vendors.
 Artists such as Jon Rubin, Theresa Rose, and more recently, Michelle Angela Ortiz, have promoted the merchants while addressing some of their pain points such as barriers to resources, promotion, and aesthetic appeal.
 In addition to the COVID-prompted outdoor revitalization, the city's Commerce Department received new funding (thanks to then-councilmember Parker), allowing S 9th Street to initiate its first-ever managed street sweeping program, running three mornings a week (the neighborhood association was already sweeping the surrounding streets via a crowd-funded effort).
 A newly-formed Business Association of Mexican Merchants is holding a first annual Day of the Dead festival in 2024.
 The market—once classified blighted by Planning in 2000—has made great strides to be a more diverse and vibrant destination where everyone feels welcomed.